just as you were starting to say something apropos

 I went to find him, interested in how his jumbled words would explain his jumbled drawings, and also embarking on an investigation of the things that make people afraid.
 He sat calmly in a sun-illumined chair and told me nicely to come in.

 I asked him if he liked to draw.
 “Of course,” he said.
 “I plan on doing some drawing later today.”
-And he opened his drawer to reveal of pile of index cards all filled with the same collection of symbols, swastika included.
+And he opened his drawer to reveal a pile of index cards all filled with the same collection of symbols, swastika included.
 “Can you tell me about your drawings?”
 I asked.
 The Babysitter’s Club taught me that’s what you should say when a child proudly presents you with a creation you can’t decipher.

 “It’s the ten commandments,” he said.
 I asked him to explain each symbol to me.
 He pointed at the first, a stick-table with arrows drawn around it, and acted like he was reading words on the symbol: “Hail Mary full of grace the lord is my shepherd I shall not want you shall have no other gods before me amazing grace how sweet the sound.”